OpenFn/unicare-openfn/README.md

 **Workflow diagram**

-_Refer to the BPMN diagram below for an overview of the data flow from Inform to OpenFn to UNICARE._
+_Refer to the diagram below for an overview of the data flow from Inform to OpenFn to UNICARE._
 ![UNICARE BIH](https://github.com/user-attachments/assets/85e6b109-4bea-496f-af43-a4821bcffd64)

 ## 3. System Integrations